GeoPython-UPD/site/source/lessons/L1/course-environment-components.rst

     The polling system is active only **during** the lessons.
 If you access the website outside the lecture times, you will most probably see only a white page without any content.

-Slack
+Discrod
 -----

-During the course we will use actively an application called `Slack <http://slack.com>`__ for discussion and questions about the lessons and exercises.
+During the course we will use actively an application called `Discord <https://discord.com/>`__ for discussion and questions about the lessons and exercises.
 All enrolled students have received an invite link to the `geo-python2021` workspace at the start of the course.
 :doc:`Read more about Slack  <slack-usage>`.